This section of the Alberta Courts website provides information about court locations around the province, contact information and sittings.

 Courts Virtual Tour uses surround video to give a 360 degree view and navigation of Alberta Courtrooms.
-Virtual tours offer navigational links that allow you to move throughout the courtroom, tours include the: Court of Appeal; Queen's Bench Courtroom; Provincial Court; and a Large Trial Courtroom.
+Virtual tours offer navigational links that allow you to move throughout the courtroom, tours include the: Court of Appeal; King's Bench Courtroom; Provincial Court; and a Large Trial Courtroom.

 This webpage from the Canadian Legal Information Institute (CanLII) contains a listing of links to federal boards and tribunals in Canada (scroll halfway down the page).
 For a list of provincial and territorial boards and tribunals, click on the province/territory in the list on the left hand menu bar and then scroll down to the Boards and Tribunals list.

 This website provides a wide range of information about the Cout Martial Appeal Court.
 This Court hears appeals from military courts which are known as courts martial.
 The courts martial have power to try military personnel and civilians accompanying such personnel abroad for crimes and offences against the Code of Service Discipline.